Shepton Mallet: Education

-There are three primary schools in the town.
-Shepton Mallet Infants School in Waterloo Road was rated good by Ofsted in 2018.
-St Paul's Junior School in Paul Street was assessed as good in 2014, as was Bowlish Primary School in 2012.
+There is one primary school in the town and two infant schools.
+St Paul's Junior School, the primary school, in Paul Street was assessed as good in 2014.
+Shepton Mallet Infants School in Waterloo Road was rated good by Ofsted in 2018, as was Bowlish Primary School in 2012.

 Education for 11–16 year olds is provided by Whitstone School, a Technology College.
 In 2013, it was assessed by Ofsted as good.

 For post-16 education, students travel to colleges such as Frome Community College, Strode College in Street, and Norton Radstock College in Midsomer Norton.

 Culture

 A town fete called Collett Day is held in June in Collett Park.
 A free one-day agricultural Mid-Somerset Show is held in fields on the edge of Shepton Mallet in August.

 The Glastonbury Festival, Europe's largest music festival, is held slightly west of the village of Pilton, some 3.5 mi south-west of Shepton.
 The Bath Festival of Blues and Progressive Music 1970 was held at Shepton Mallet.
 The town hosts an annual Shepton Mallet Digital Arts Festival founded in 2009.

+The town is holds a carnival featuring illuminated carts and masqueraders in November.
+It is the 5th Carnival in the West Country Carnival Circuit.

 In 2007, The Amulet complex in the town centre became a base for the Bristol Academy of Performing Arts (BAPA) and was renamed The Academy.
 In 2009, BAPA went into administration and was briefly replaced by the Musical Theatre School, before that also failed.
 The complex's auditorium has the only suspended seating system in the United Kingdom.

 The town's weekly newspaper, part of the Mid Somerset Series, is the Shepton Mallet Journal.
 Events are also covered by the Shepton Gazette, Fosse Way Magazine and Mendip Times.

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Somerset, Heart West, Greatest Hits Radio South West and Radio Shepton, a community-based station that broadcasts online.

 In 2007, Shepton Mallet came to international attention when Westcountry Farmhouse Cheesemakers broadcast the maturation of a round of Cheddar cheese called Wedginald.
 The event attracted over 1.5 million viewers.

 In the summer of 2010, the television production company Wall to Wall filmed a series for BBC One in the town centre, broadcast from 2 November 2010.
 Called Turn Back Time – The High Street, it features several families running traditional bakers, butchers, grocers, dressmakers and a tea room, as they would have been in Victorian and Edwardian times, in World War II, and in the 1960s and 1970s.

+There was a museum in the town, started around 1903.
+In 1933 it was based at the town council offices.